by Neil Bauman, Ph.D.

 Thus, the real secret to speechreading is to combine it with any auditory signals you can hear.
 In other words, use all the speechreading skills you have, plus do everything you can to increase your residual hearing.
 This means using amplification—hearing aids, cochlear implants, assistive listening devices, sound field systems, etc.

 When we both see and hear the speaker, we understand much more than if we just see or just hear the speaker.
-This is because our brains take everything we see, everything we hear and everything we know from previous experience and puts it all together—and hopefully we come out with a pretty good understanding of what was said—and typically this is exactly what happens.
+This is because our brains take everything we see, everything we hear and everything we know from previous experience and put it all together—and hopefully we come out with a pretty good understanding of what was said—and typically this is exactly what happens.

-Most research reports that speechreading training with no voice does not benefit as much as when using low voice (residual hearing) since most of us use visual cues as a supplement to speech, not as a substitute for it.
+For example, speechreading training with no voice does not benefit as much as when using low voice (residual hearing) since most of us use visual cues as a supplement to speech, not as a substitute for it.

 Let’s look at just how dramatically speechreading results improve when combined with residual hearing.